alan-platform/alan-platform.github.io/pages/tuts/helloworld.md

 To get you up and running we've created a project template.
 The build system we're going to use expects a layout with files and folders in a particular structure, and this template sets you right on track for anything but the more complicated things you can build with Alan (like connecting to external databases).

+Several steps involve entering commands on a Unix-like command line.
+Use whatever you like on Linux or macOS (as long as bash is available).
+On Windows you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) or [Git Bash via Git For Windows])(https://gitforwindows.org), as long as you don't mix the two.

 ## Project Layout